More cracks found in Airbus A380 wings

 "Airbus confirms that some additional cracks have been found on a limited number of non-critical brackets ... inside the wings of some A380s," the planemaker said in a statement.

-The European Aviation Safety Authority (EASA) confirmed it would issue a bulletin Friday mandating precautionary checks.
+The European Aviation Safety Authority EASA.L confirmed it would issue a bulletin on Friday mandating precautionary checks.

 The latest cracking problem was discovered in two aircraft during a routine two-year inspection, an Airbus spokeswoman said.
 She declined to name the operators of the aircraft.

-EADS subsidiary Airbus has so far delivered 68 superjumbos, starting with Singapore Airlines which took the first aircraft in December 2007, followed by Dubai's Emirates and Qantas Airways of Australia.
+EADS subsidiary Airbus has so far delivered 68 superjumbos, starting with Singapore Airlines (SIAL.SI) which took the first aircraft in December 2007, followed by Dubai's Emirates and Qantas Airways (QAN.AX) of Australia.

 The latest problems were discovered in the same type of part as the earlier set of cracks, an L-shaped bracket which connects the wing's exterior to the internal "rib" structure.